CarlieHamilton/KidsWorld/README.md

 Postgres does have a GUI interface if needed to be used as well as the command line interface, so it can be used by people with a wide range of technical knowledge.

 With the only real disadvantage being that it can have slower performance on larger datasets, and with many advantages from compatibiliy with heroku and the relational style of database, made postgresql the perfect database for our application.

-### Identify and describe the production database setup (i.e. postgres instance)
--
-### Describe the architecture of your App.

-- Explain the different high-level components (abstractions) in your App.

-### Detail any third party services that your App will use.

 ### 7) Identify and describe the production database setup (i.e. postgres instance).